Zhenye-Na/blog/_posts/2018-12-11-huffman-encoding.md

 Now that we built our Huffman tree, its time to see how to encode our original message "feed me more food" into binary code.

-**Step 1**: Label the branches of the Huffman tree with a '0' or '1'.
-BE CONSISTENT: in this example we chose to label all left branches with '0' and all right branches with '1'.
+**Step 1**: Label the branches of the Huffman tree with a '0' or '1'. **BE CONSISTENT: in this example we chose to label all left branches with '0' and all right branches with '1'**.

 **Step 2**: Taking one character at a time from our message, traverse the Huffman tree to find the leaf node for that character.
 The binary code for the character is the string of 0's and 1's in the path from the root to the leaf node for that character.
 For example: 'f' has the binary code: `100`